Slate Roof Cost

 What's Involved in Building a Slate Roof?

-Before the slate roof construction can get underway, it’s important to know the angle or pitch of the roof so that the size of the overlap can be calculated.
-Different slate tiles will suit different roof pitches and different roofs in general, so it’s important to ensure that the correct slates are being installed.
+Before slate roof construction can get underway, it’s important to know the angle or pitch of the roof so that the correct overlap can be calculated.
+Different slate tiles suit different roof pitches, so ensuring the correct slates are being installed is essential.

-If required, scaffolding should be added prior to any work beginning.
-Scaffolding will be needed if the roof is particularly high and difficult to access with just a ladder.
+- Building Scaffolding — If required, scaffolding should be added before any work begins.
+This is particularly important for roofs that are high or difficult to access safely with a ladder.

-Next, the first battens and tiles should be placed in position.
-This can be used to calculate the exact number of battens required.
-More battens can then be added, one after another, from the top to the bottom of the roof.
+- Battens Installation — The first battens and tiles are positioned to calculate the exact number of battens required.
+Additional battens are then added one by one, working from the top of the roof downwards.

-Once everything is safe and firmly in position, the clean-up can begin.
-If scaffolding had been set up, it can be disassembled now, too.
+- Final Clean-Up — Once everything is safe and firmly in position, the clean-up can begin.
+Any debris is removed from the site.

 How much to repair 3 slipped slates on my roof?